Strategies for Managing Stress in Customer Service

-The physical feeling of pressure or stress is the body’s reaction to harmful situations – whether they are real or perceived.
+The physical feeling of pressure or stress is the body’s reaction to harmful situations, whether real or perceived.
 It acts as a vital warning system, producing the fight-or-flight response.
 When your brain perceives some kind of stress, it starts flooding the body with chemicals like epinephrine or adrenaline, norepinephrine, and cortisol.
 As a result, your heart rate increases, breathing quickens, muscles tighten, and blood pressure rises.
 You are ready to act!
 This is how you protect yourself.

 Pressure itself is not the problem.
 Having too MUCH pressure is the problem.

-Too much stress can wear you down and make you sick, both mentally and physically.
-If you are under constant pressure for weeks or months, it can weaken the immune system and cause high blood pressure, fatigue, depression, anxiety, and even heart disease.
+Too much stress can wear you down and make you mentally and physically sick.
+Being under constant pressure for weeks or months can weaken the immune system and cause high blood pressure, fatigue, depression, anxiety, and even heart disease.

 Have you noticed a change in your mental health now that you work from home?
 What about your team?
 How are they doing?
 Do you feel more stressed despite not having a commute?
 Are you battling feelings of isolation even though you have way more flexibility?
 Are you finding it difficult to balance work and life?
 Although you do not have the distraction of an office around you, everyone misses the social aspect of chatting and venting about work and life when you are remote.
 This camaraderie does not translate the same way over Zoom.
 And that commute you used to dread may have been the only time you had to yourself to listen to music or your favorite podcast.
 Time to unwind.

-So, before you hit rock bottom, learn how to spot the signs of declining mental health so you can address your next steps AND recognize issues within your team so you can help them navigate the additional pressure.
+So, before you hit rock bottom, learn how to spot the signs of declining mental health so you can address your next steps AND recognize issues within your team to help them navigate the additional pressure.

 Stress can affect all aspects of our lives, including our emotions, behaviors, thinking ability, and physical health.
 No part of the body is immune.
 But, because people handle stress differently, symptoms of stress can vary and be challenging to detect in yourself and your team members – particularly those working from home.
 Here are some things to watch for:

-Now I don't know about you, but I feel I tick a few boxes on this list – and from all the categories!
+I don't know about you, but I feel I tick a few boxes on this list – and from all the categories!
 I read a quote the other day - "Name it, don't numb it."
-You can pop 2 Tylenol for your headache to make it go away, or you can look at what is causing it.
+You can pop 2 Tylenol for your headache to make it disappear, or you can look at what is causing it.

 Like many things, your ability to manage pressure is a learned skill.
 For example, many people feel enormous pressure speaking in public.
-But through practice, we can learn to deal with this pressure and reduce its impact.
+But we can learn to deal with this pressure and reduce its impact through practice.
 In fact, if we speak in public often enough, we will probably feel very little tension and may even begin to enjoy it.
 It is within our power to step out of our comfort zone by making a few adjustments.

 As we mentioned, everybody reacts differently to pressure.
 The good news is that you can do things to relieve pressure and tips you can provide to your team.
 With that in mind, we are going to cover our TOP 10 strategies for managing stress at work: